-For instance, human error may cost businesses hundreds of thousands to millions of dollars every year.
-Although technology is not perfect, employing an automated software solution considerably minimizes the likelihood of making a mistake, resulting in less waste and more resources you can employ elsewhere.
+Human error is always a risk, as it sometimes costs businesses hundreds of thousands to millions of dollars every year.
+So although technology is not perfect, employing an automated software solution considerably minimizes the likelihood of making a mistake, resulting in less waste and more resources you can employ elsewhere.

 Frequently, there are particular guidelines when executing activities or uploading/managing documents when using an automated system.
 This ensures that an employee does not overlook a task’s requirements or overlook a vital document.

-Fortunately, company team members don’t have to worry about the data accuracy they see because a BPA platform will already have pre-programmed criteria.
-Thus, the organization and its employees can feel more confidence in automated operations.
+Fortunately, your team members don’t have to worry about the data accuracy they see because a BPA platform will already have pre-programmed criteria.
+Thus, the organization and its employees can have more confidence in automated operations.

 BPA can complete tasks up to 70% faster than a person, making it more efficient than humans.
-As a result of this efficiency gain, operations become much more efficient.
+And this efficiency gain applies to operations as well.

-In addition, businesses may make the most of their best personnel by using software to automate time-consuming and rules-based workflows.
+In addition, your business may make the most of your best personnel by using software to automate time-consuming and rules-based workflows.
 Also, increased operational efficiency leads to a higher number of deliverables and a higher profit margin for the organization.